-Steakhouse Orange Rolls From Your Bread Machine are distinctly orange-flavored sweet yeast rolls similar to those served at my sister’s favorite steakhouse in Alabama.
-Directions included for mixing and kneading in a bread machine but you can certainly do it by hand or use a stand mixer.
+Steakhouse Orange Rolls From Your Bread Machine are distinctly orange-flavored sweet yeast rolls reminiscent of those served at my sister’s favorite steakhouse in Cullman, Alabama.
+Directions are included for mixing and kneading in a bread machine but you can certainly do it by hand or use a stand mixer.

 This post is dedicated to my Alabama sister and all lovers of anything flavored with oranges.

-My sister has been talking about these famous orange rolls for years and encouraging me to come up with a recipe so she can make them herself at home.
+My sister Kay has been talking about these famous orange rolls for years.
+She was often encouraging me to come up with a recipe so she could make them herself at home.
 Since I had never been to the restaurant that serves these rolls, I could only go by her description.

 Words proved to be a poor substitute for actual taste-testing.
 I devised these Iced Orange Yeast Rolls a few years ago, but I was way off despite how scrumptious they are on their own credentials.